TITLE Cellar Technician

 Experience Three years of cellar work experience and experience in fruit growing is required.

 Skills Must know how to operate and maintain cellar and distillery equipment.
 Wine production skills, such as, making chemical and yeast additions, performing chemical and wine transfers, yeast propagation, red ferment management, etc. are preferred.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other The position requires some overnight or longer travel to wine competitions.
 Must possess a valid Missouri Drivers License.
 Must be able to work outside in all weather conditions.
 Must be able to lift up to 70 pounds on a regular basis and up to 100 pounds occasionally.